-A significant proportion of Scottish Apprenticeships is based on the assessment of the apprentice against SVQs/ CBQs or SVQ/ CBQ units.
-These qualifications are accredited by SQA Accreditation and are offered by Awarding Bodies.
+A significant proportion of the Modern Apprenticeship is based on the assessment of the apprentice against SVQs/CBQs or SVQ/CBQ units.
+These qualifications are accredited by the SQA Accreditation and the Office of the Qualifications and Examinations Regulator (Ofqual) and are offered by Awarding Bodies.